Preservation theorems for Tarski's relation algebra: The homomorphism-safe fragment is finitely generated

 It is worth comparing Theorem~\ref{thm:main-monotone} to results by B\"orner and P\"oschel \cite{Borner1991:clones}, which state that the ``logical clone'' (which is defined as the binary relation algebra consisting of all \FO-definable operations on binary relations) as well as the ``positive clone'' (the binary relation algebra consisting of all operations on binary relations definable by a positive-existential \FO-formula) over any fixed finite structure are finitely generated.
 By Rossman~\cite{rossman2008homomorphism}, the operations that can be defined by a positive-existential \FO-formula are precisely the homomorphism-safe \FO-definable operations.
 We see that Theorem~\ref{thm:main-monotone} is incomparable to the results just mentioned.
 On the one hand, it is only concerned with \TRA-term-definable operations.
 On the other hand, it states that there there is a finite basis of operations from which all homomorphism-safe \TRA-terms are term definable \emph{over all (finite) structures}.

 One may wonder whether the approach taken in the proof of Theorem~\ref{thm:main-monotone} could be used to establish a \L{}os--Tarski-style theorem for \TRA, characterising the fragment of \TRA that is preserved by the $\subseteq$ relation, where, by $A\subseteq B$, we mean that $A$ is an induced substructure of $B$.
-More precisely we say that a first-order formula $\phi(x_1, \ldots, x_n)$ is $\subseteq$-safe if, whenever $A\subseteq B$ and $a_1, \ldots, a_n\in \dom(A)$ and $A\models\phi(a_1, \ldots, a_n)$, then $B\models\phi(a_1, \ldots, a_n)$.
-The classic \L os--Tarski preservation theorem (rephrased using our terminology) states that, on unrestricted (i.e., possibly infinite) stuctures, an \FO operation is $\subseteq$-safe if and only if it can be defined by an existential \FO-formula.
+More precisely we say that a first-order formula $\phi(x_1, \ldots, x_n)$ is $\subseteq$-preserved if, whenever $A\subseteq B$ and $a_1, \ldots, a_n\in \dom(A)$ and $A\models\phi(a_1, \ldots, a_n)$, then $B\models\phi(a_1, \ldots, a_n)$.
+The classic \L os--Tarski preservation theorem states that, on unrestricted (i.e., possibly infinite) structures, an \FO formula is $\subseteq$-preserved if and only if it is equivalent to an existential \FO-formula.
 As it turns out, however, the \L os--Tarski theorem fails for $\FO^3$.
-More precisely, it has been shown \cite{andreka2023note} that (both in general and in the finite), there is an $\FO^3$-formula, over a signature consisting of binary relations only, that is $\subseteq$-safe but cannot be defined by an existential $\FO^3$-formula.
-This shows that the approach we used for the homomorphism-safe fragment of \TRA will not work for the $\subseteq$-safe fragment.
-However, it leaves the question open:
+More precisely, it has been shown \cite[Lemma 1 and 2]{andreka2023note} that there is a $\FO^3$-sentence over a signature consisting of a single binary relation, that is $\subseteq$-preserved, but that is not equivalent, even over finite structures, to an existential $\FO^3$-sentence. \footnote{The result in~\cite{andreka2023note} is stated in terms of preservation under taking induced substructures, and it talks about the universal fragment of \FO.
+It is, however, equivalent by a duality argument.} This shows that the approach we used for the homomorphism-safe fragment of \TRA will not work for the $\subseteq$-preserved fragment, which we also refer to as the \emph{$\subseteq$-safe} fragment.
+So, it leaves the following question open.

 \begin{question} Is the $\subseteq$-safe fragment of \TRA finitely generated? \end{question}